ProvidentOne/contracts/README.md

 Insurance Fund deployed eth-pudding object
 ```

 You need to be running a Ethereum node with RPC enabled for Truffle to connect.
-In this example, we are just running it with [testrpc], which is a in-memory RPC enabled node written in JS, that is very fast for development and testing.
+In this example, we are just running it with [testrpc](https://github.com/ethereumjs/testrpc), which is a in-memory RPC enabled node written in JS, that is very fast for development and testing.
 This can be run also on a private blockchain running with [geth](https://github.com/ethereum/go-ethereum), the Ethereum testnet or the mainnet.
 See [Truffle network configuration](http://truffleframework.com/docs/advanced/networks) for more info.

 ## Testing